andaze/WebCorporate/content/solution/hugo/index.en.md

-## ●We recommend using the static website generator "Hugo" to speed up your website.
+## We recommend using the static website generator "Hugo" to speed up your website.

 Static website building services can speed up site display and improve web performance without spending time and money, and without changing content or services.